Christian Bethancourt Preview, Player Props: Rays vs. Mariners

 Christian Bethancourt At The Plate

-- Bethancourt has had an RBI in 21 games this season (23.3%), including six multi-RBI outings (6.7%).
+- In 21 games this year (23.1%), Bethancourt has picked up an RBI, and in six of those games (6.6%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

+- In 35 of 91 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.